Jack Nicholson as J.J. Gittes, private investigator and ex-policeman

 - Brown felt fedora with a brown band

-- Pale light blue silk handkerchief with a cream and light brown border, stuffed into the breast pocket
+- Pale blue silk handkerchief with a cream and light brown border, stuffed into the breast pocket

 Good luck.
 It’s a great suit to pull off, you just need to get your hands on one first.